 Keaton Welch, a Judah senior now in his second year of AP English classes, similarly explained his motivation behind enrolling in the AP classes.
 He said, “You learn not only as a writer but also as a reader.
 You’re not always going to have the option of having some surface-level thesis, so being able to think deeper and pick the brain of whoever wrote that piece of literature and then put that into words has made a huge difference for me.”

-Another of the three reasons students were inspired to take AP English classes was the opportunity to obtain a strong education and influence from such an experienced and well-qualified teacher.
+Another of the three reasons students were inspired to take AP English classes was the opportunity to obtain a strong education from and be influenced by such an experienced and well-qualified teacher.
 “Mr. Himick would never say it, but he is the absolute GOAT,” said senior Keaton Welch frankly.
 “He has provided the most consistency and the best results for Judah in a really long time.
 So just being able to take advantage of really good resources and pushing myself and preparing for my future was a big thing for me.”

 Mackenzie Jackson, a Judah junior, agrees.
 She said, “I like Mr. Himick as a teacher, and I think if I stick with him, I will not only get consistency but also improve my skills.”